Little Sugar Creek Greenway: I-485 to President James K. Polk State Historic Site

 In 2021 an additional 1.8 miles of the greenway was open.
 This segment continued the greenway south from I-485 to the President James K. Polk State Historic Site in Pineville, North Carolina.
 This segment provides connectivity to Marsh Park and Carolina Place Mall.
 The final southern segment of The Little Sugar Creek Greenway will extend 3.3 miles from this segment at the President James K. Polk State Historic Site to the South Carolina State border.

-President James K. Polk Historic Site to South Carolina Sateline
+President James K. Polk Historic Site to South Carolina state line

-In 2023 the newest section of the Little Sugar Creek Greenway is about to open.
 This greenway section runs from President James K. Polk Historic Site in Pineville NC all the way to Gilroy Dr in Indian Land SC/Regent Park Fort Mill SC area.
 This greenway extension provides connectivity within several communities and makes easy access to Charlotte NC/Pineville NC.
 This greenway also makes accessing parks and other greenways easy.
 This greenway not only improved the conditions of Little Sugar Creek in Pineville, it improves the lifestyle of residents within Mecklenburg County, NC and other surrounding counties such as York County, SC and Lancaster County, SC.